Carpooling

 Costs of Individual Carpool

-If drivers are taking turns driving, typically the riders do not pay anything as there is distribution of gas, maintenance, and parking costs within the carpool.
-Cost calculations typically apply when one driver always drives and the riders are offsetting the total cost to the driver.
+AAA offers an estimate of the average cost per mile to drive a car, which can be helpful in deciding how much riders should pay the driver.
+If drivers are taking turns driving, typically the riders do not pay anything as there is distribution of gas, maintenance, and parking costs from all participants in the carpool.
 Each carpool is different, however, and there is not one clear method of how the cost is determined.

 Costs of Using a Carpool Service

-Carpooling programs and advocacy are best defined by how many people choose to participate in ridesharing activities.
+The success of carpooling programs and advocacy is best measured by how many people choose to participate in ridesharing activities.
 The greater the number of people who carpool, the lower the number of vehicles on the road, emissions in the atmosphere, money spent on fuel, and money spent on infrastructure improvements.

 State/Federal Carpool Statistics